andreirusanescu/Twitter-Clone/README.md

 `Twitter`, this system allows users to manage friendships, create content, and interact in a dynamic environment with highly efficient algorithms.

-With a focus on scalability, flexibility, and performance, the system is capable of handling thousands of user interactions in real-time, making it ideal for large-scale social network simulations or feature-rich web applications.

-## Key Metrics:

 - `Friendship Management`: Supports up to 100,000+ bidirectional user connections with an optimized query system for real-time suggestions, distance calculations, and popularity